PaulSweeney89/P-S-Tasks/Project-Iris/README.md

 **2. Histograms of Dataset Variables**

-- Each of the dataset's variables or column arrays have been assigned a name, to help simipfy the reading & writing of the code.
+- Each of the dataset's variables or column arrays have been assigned a name, to help simipfy the reading & writing of the code & project program.
 ```
 sl = df["Sepal Length"]
 sw = df["Sepal Width"]